Non-equispaced B-spline wavelets: The experimental approximation error of a spline wavelet decomposition

 The accuracy of order $2^{-J\widetilde{p}}$ for resolution $2^{-J}$ does not hold for the approximation obtained by taking function values as scaling coefficients, i.e.,

 Instead, it can be proven \citep[Theorem 2.4]{sweldens94:quadrature} that $\overline{f}_J(x)$ is within an $L_2$-distance $\mathcal{O}\left(2^{-J\widetilde{p}}\right)$ from the blurred function

-whose approximation error, it its turn, is of the order $\norm{\barbar{f}_J(x)-f(x)}_2 = \mathcal{O}(2^{-J})$, thereby undoing all the benefits from the $\widetilde{p}$ vanishing moments for linear approximation of smooth function by a refinable basis.
+whose approximation error, it its turn, is of the order $\norm{\barbar{f}_J(x)-f(x)}_2 = \mathcal{O}(2^{-J})$, at least if the $\varphi_{J,k}(x)$ are normalised so that \( \sum_{k=0}^{2^J-1} \varphi_{J,k}(x) = 1. \) The blurring effect thus neutralises all benefits from the $\widetilde{p}$ vanishing moments for linear approximation of smooth function by a refinable basis.
 This phenomenon is known as the \emph{wavelet crime} \citep{strang96:filterbanks}.
 If, however, the scaling functions are interpolating in the sense that $\varphi_{0,0}(k) = 0$ unless $k=0$, then the approximation accuracy is restored.
 This is the case for the wavelets that follow from the Deslauries-Dubuc refinement scheme \citep{deslauriers87:interpolation,deslauriers89:symmetric,donoho99:deslauries,sweldens96:athome}, and the advantage is preserved if the Deslauries-Dubuc refinement takes place on a non-equidistant point set.
 Although Deslauries-Dubuc refinement may suffer in other aspects from non-equidistance, the immediate use of function values at the input is an important benefit for this scheme.
 As an alternative for interpolating scaling functions, one can impose that the projection coefficients are close to the function values, i.e., \( \dotp{f(x),\widetilde{\varphi}_{J,k}(x)} = f(x_{J,k}) + \mathcal{O}\left(2^{-J\widetilde{p}}\right). \) This is realised by imposing that $\dotp{x^q,\widetilde{\varphi}_{J,k}(x)} = 0$ for $q \in \{1,\ldots,\widetilde{p}-1\}$.
 If the basis is orthogonal, then $\widetilde{\varphi}_{J,k}(x) = \varphi_{J,k}(x)$, and the development of the condition leads to the class of coiflets \citep{daubechies93:coiflets}.